Skip to main content Skip to secondary navigation

 For a more significant level of support, student organizations can request Haas Center co-sponsorship for an event that aligns with our mission: to realize a just and sustainable world through service, scholarship, and community partnerships.
 Co-sponsored events can get funding, help with publicity, and event organizing.

 Requests must be made a minimum of 30 days in advance of the event.
-For events with significant funding needs, requests should be made a year in advance.
+For major events with significant funding needs, requests should be made at least 6 months in advance of the event.
 Contact the Haas Center outreach team for more information.

 If you are experiencing a temporary personal financial challenge from a hardship or are seeking funds for an opportunity related to your academic, professional, and/or social development, see the Opportunity Fund.
 To find more campus funding resources, check out this compiled list of campus grants.